gitdxb/learn-cs50x/CS50xNotes.md

 - To convert a char to lower or upper case, loop through each char and +32 or -32.
 - <ctype.h> is a libraby do that dirty job, simply use tolower() or toupper() to convert
 - See more: https://manual.cs50.io/
 - Google more about Command Line argument
+- To see ASCII code associated with character, when printf put placeholder %i instead of %c, each character need to be printed individualy
+-